 - Any death that could be considered suspicious

 Family members who suspect their loved one is being mistreated in a nursing home can either contact the facility in question to ensure the abuse or neglect stops, or they can call the Pennsylvania Elder Abuse Hotline at 1-800-490-8505.

 Proving Negligence in an Altoona Nursing Home Case

-To recover damages in a nursing home abuse case, an Altoona nursing home abuse attorney must show the nursing home or its employees were negligent.
+To recover damages in a nursing home abuse case, an Altoona nursing home abuse attorney must show the nursing home, or its employees were negligent.
 To do so, the plaintiff must establish four elements:

-- The nursing home owed the resident a duty of care
+- The nursing home owed the resident a duty of care;

-- The nursing home breached that duty
+- The nursing home breached that duty;

-- The breach injured the resident
+- The breach caused injuries to the resident, and

-- The resident suffered damages due to the breach
+- The resident suffered damages due to the breach of duty.

-Additionally, a plaintiff and their attorney must also show a defendant’s breach resulted in the plaintiff’s damages.
+A plaintiff and their attorney must also show a defendant’s breach resulted in the plaintiff’s damages.
 In nursing home cases, a common example would be a resident’s medical bills and any pain and suffering resulting from neglect from the nursing home.